-• Students are required to wear khaki uniform slacks, khaki shorts, khaki uniform skirts (unrolled, mid-thigh).
-A plaid skirt option will be available for purchase from Academic
+- Students may wear khaki uniform slacks, khaki shorts, khaki uniform skirts (unrolled, mid-thigh) or blue jean pants with no skin visible through the material.
+A plaid skirt option will be available for purchase from Academic Outfitters.

-Outfitters.
 Note: These items may be purchased at any nearby uniform store or department store that sells standard school uniforms.

-• All slacks, shorts, and skirts must be worn at the natural waist height and be of proper length.
-All must fit properly and may not be excessively loose or baggy.
+Leggings may be worn only under the uniform skirt. - All pants, shorts, and skirts must be worn at the natural waist and be of proper length.
+All must fit properly and may not be excessively tight, loose or baggy.